 Accounts payable is the amount of money that a business owes to its creditors or suppliers.
-It may arise as a result of the purchase of goods and services from the suppliers on a credit basis.
+It may arise due to the purchase of goods and services from the suppliers on a credit basis.
 It is also known as trade payable or trade accounts payable.

 In the normal course of business, the company pays off the accounts payable within one year.
 The entry of accounts payable comes under the liabilities section on a company’s balance sheet until the company makes its final payment.

-Short-term debt is any debt or bond that is payable within one year from its accrual.
+Short-term debt is any debt or bond payable within one year from its accrual.
 On the contrary, long-term debts are those which have long repayment periods beyond one year.

-The short-term debts act as a useful tool for a business to address short term needs.
+Short-term debts act as a useful tool for a business to address short-term needs.

 Accrued expenses refer to those expenses which have been recognized by the books of accounts before the actual payment.
 Instead, a journal entry records the incurring of an accrued expense in the same accounting period.

 Accrued expenses are the opposite of prepaid expenses.
-The prepaid expense is one which has been paid in advance whereas an accrued expense which has been due but not yet paid off.
+The prepaid expense is one that has been paid in advance, whereas an accrued expense which has been due but not yet paid off.

 Taxes payable are the amount of taxes due to the government entities.
 It is a liability on the business until paid.
 After the final payment, a debit entry is passed to record the money paid as taxes paid in the books.

 A customer deposit refers to the cash a customer deposits with the company before receiving the final goods and services.
-The company is yet to earn it and thus, it is a liability on the company.
-There is an obligation of providing either goods and services or returning the money to the customer.
+The company is yet to earn it, and thus, it is a liability on the company.
+There is an obligation to provide either goods and services or return the money to the customer.
 The entry in the credit side of the current liabilities account shows the amount of customer deposits.

 Dividends payable is the amount of cash dividends that are payable to the stockholders as declared by the board of directors of the company.
 It is a liability until the company distributes/pays the dividend among the shareholders.

 The company intends to pay the dividend within a year.
-Therefore, the dividends payable comes under the category of current/short-term liabilities.
+Therefore, the dividends payable come under the category of current/short-term liabilities.

 A large liability in the category of dividends payable reflects upon the good profitability of the firm.
 However, there could be an adverse effect on the liquidity ratios.